-Caroline James is a South African freedom of expression lawyer currently studying at Queen’s University in Canada.
+Caroline James is a South African freedom of expression lawyer and recently completed her M.A. at Queen’s University in Canada.
 She has BA(Hons) and LLB degrees from the University of the Witwatersrand in Johannesburg, South Africa.
 Her research interests are in constitutional and human rights law – particularly the way in which power is held to account.
 Caroline previously worked as the freedom of expression lawyer at the Southern Africa Litigation Centre in Johannesburg where she worked with lawyers and organizations in southern Africa litigating and advocating for the right to freedom of expression and association.
 Caroline has also worked as a judge’s clerk at the South Gauteng High Court in Johannesburg.